Summary

 The International Agency for Research on Cancer has put UV-emitting tanning beds in its highest cancer risk category.
 Tobacco and asbestos are also in this category.

-Solariums can cause:
+Solariums and collariums can cause:

 • eye damage